 The expansion included the construction of a 750tph feed rate capacity coal handling and preparation plant (CHPP).

 Contractors involved with BHR’s Minas Moatize coal mine project

-Basil Read Mining will be the contractor for the opencast mining.
-Basil Read Turnkey Projects will construct the opencast mine and built, owned and operated the coal handling and preparation plant (CHPP).
+Basil Read Mining was the contractor for the opencast mining.
+Basil Read Turnkey Projects constructed the opencast mine and built, owned and operated the coal handling and preparation plant (CHPP).

 BHR Mining took the help of ALS and M&L, and ACT-UIS for sampling tests of the coal core.
 Resource modelling services were provided by Sound Mining Solution (SMS).